scraggo/comparing-javascript-test-runners/README.md

 ### Works with your framework and environment of choice (React, Redux, Electron, etc) Comparison

-Mocha works for everything.
+🥇Mocha works for everything.
 I've had success running React applications and end-to-end tests with Spectron (for Electron applications), amongst other things.
 It can also run in browser, which is extremely helpful for testing applications that use libraries which are tied directly to browser functionality.

-Jest is an all-purpose test-runner and is recommended for testing React applications.
+🥈Jest is an all-purpose test-runner and is recommended for testing React applications.
 It doesn't have support for browser testing (as far as I can tell.)
 It supports [Puppeteer](https://jestjs.io/docs/en/puppeteer) for acceptance testing (and may support others).

-AVA is an all-purpose test-runner, though, it has [yet to support browser testing](https://github.com/avajs/ava/blob/master/docs/recipes/browser-testing.md).
+🥉AVA is an all-purpose test-runner, though, it has [yet to support browser testing](https://github.com/avajs/ava/blob/master/docs/recipes/browser-testing.md).
 It supports [Puppeteer](https://github.com/avajs/ava/blob/master/docs/recipes/puppeteer.md) for acceptance testing (and may support others).

 ### Full Comparison (with "Nice to Haves")